Creating a circular economy

 Gift it Reuse it

 This award-winning scheme on Streatham Campus enables outgoing students to donate home essentials for incoming students the following September, free of charge.
-In its first year (2024), over 8,500 items (1,623 kg) were prevented from entering waste streams, supporting the University’s circular economy.

 Keep an eye on the Sustainability Instagram @uoesustainability for info on donating and collecting at our pop-up shop events.